Writings

 It seems that once you accept the call to adventure (or it is thrust upon you), you can never go back: you know too much, you have seen too much, you are never the same again.
 This can be the source of profound loneliness, where life feels...

-On Splitting and Re-finding the Soul: Traumas, Horcruxes, and the Fall of Voldemort
+On splitting and re-finding the soul: trauma, Horcruxes, and the fall of Voldemort

-On Splitting and Re-finding the Soul: Traumas, Horcruxes, and the Fall of Voldemort
+On splitting and re-finding the soul: trauma, Horcruxes, and the fall of Voldemort

 In a sense, I think we are all a bit like Voldemort.
 We split our souls—unconsciously, by not accepting all parts of ourselves—then conceal these “soul pieces” and continue to live our lives with the discarded fragments scattered messily...